AnthonySLWhite/DevEnvironment-Deprecated/README.md

 - 1.0.0 :
   - Organized code and added comments for public
-  - Added NSP for better npm scripts management
+  - Added NPS for better npm scripts management

 ## Meta